UnconvRS/CO2HydrateMD/README.md

 This repository contains open-source codes developed as part of our DOE-funded project titled "Coarse-Grained Molecular Studies of CO2 Storage in Gas Hydrates"

 ## Code Objective
-This repository contains the Python package for force field developments using high-throughput molecular simulations.
+This repository contains the Python package for force field developments through post-processing high-throughput molecular simulations.

 ## Author:
 ### Meisam Adibifard